nbovee/shop-inventory/README.md

 # Shop Prototype Repository

+## TODO
+Move barcodes to items instead of itemlocations. barcode should allow uuid or 6-12 digit string for upc-a/upc-e add volunteer and admin users
+Checkout only occurs against shop floor location
+Stock Check pulls both locaitons and allows qty changes
+- how does qty mismatch need to work?
+- allow to go negative
+acknowledgesments page for sponsor and students add email field to checkout transaction shop logo?

-This repository is the development repository for the Rowan SHOP Offile Inventory System To contribute, please read the guidelines here : [Contributing.md](CONTRIBUTING.md)
+This repository is the development repository for the Rowan Shop Offile Inventory System To contribute, please read the guidelines here : [Contributing.md](CONTRIBUTING.md)

 <hr>